ALL ABOUT OPAL

 Creativity & freedom

-Opal is the birthstone for October and gets its name from the word, “Opalus” which means “seeing a change in colour”.
-This gemstone can be found in a broad array of colours – our favourites include the Pink and White opal.
-The white opal is made partly of water, which is trapped inside the gemstone, creating a completely unique play of colours.
-The pink opal doesn’t have the same reflective qualities but is in turn a creamy pink nuance.
+Opal is the birthstone for October and takes its name from the word "opalus", which means 'to see a color change'.
+The white opal consists partly of water that is trapped inside the gemstone, which creates its completely unique play of colors.
+The pink opal does not have the same reflective quality, but instead has been given a creamy pink hue.

 OCTOBER'S BIRTHSTONE